 You can use the Terminal by following the step below:

-- Go to the app and launch it on your mac
+Step 1: Go to the app and launch it on your Mac

-- Type cd desktop into the terminal screen and press enter key on your keyboard
+Step 2: Type CD desktop into the terminal screen and press enter key on your keyboard

 How To Go To The Root Directory In Mac?